What is Sexual Harassment?

 In a legal “quid pro quo” sexual harassment case, the employee must typically show that a tangible employment action was directly linked to the acceptance or rejection of demands for sexual favors.
 Tangible employment actions include hiring, firing, promotions, demotions, or changes in compensation.

 In a hostile work environment, employees experience workplace harassment that is severe or pervasive enough that a reasonable person would consider their work environment intimidating, hostile, offensive, or abusive.
 Unlike quid pro quo harassment, which involves an explicit or implicit condition of employment, hostile work environment harassment is more about the overall work atmosphere.

 Like “quid pro quo” sexual harassment, victims of a hostile work environment are entitled to file a complaint and seek an investigation through the CRD and/or take private legal action against the harasser and/or employer.

 To pursue a successful hostile work environment claim, you must demonstrate that the workplace was permeated with discriminatory intimidation, ridicule, and insult, that was sufficiently severe (even if it was a one-time event) or pervasive (i.e., frequent and long-lasting) to create an abusive working environment.

 Examples of sexual harassment include but are not limited to:

 If you believe you have been sexually harassed at your workplace, you should know that you do not have to tolerate this mistreatment and that there are laws to protect you.
-Contact our office for guidance and to see if you have a potential case.
+It's important to consult with an employment attorney experienced in sexual harassment claims.
+Contact our San Francisco legal team for guidance and to see if you have a potential sexual harassment case.